Fishgate/privatecollectionswp/htdocs/wp-content/plugins/wordpress-seo/readme.txt

 7. The advanced section of the WordPress SEO meta box.

 == Changelog ==

+= 1.5.6 =

+* Bugfixes:
+	* Fixed a dot without explanation on the page analysis tab.
+	* Fix save all feature bug in Bulk Editor as reported (and fixed) by [vdwijngaert](https://github.com/vdwijngaert) [here](https://github.com/Yoast/wordpress-seo/issues/1485).
+	* Fix bug where meta description based on a template wouldn't show up on author archive pages.
+	* Fix bug where shortlink HTTP header wouldn't be removed when checking the remove shortlink function as [reported here](https://github.com/Yoast/wordpress-seo/issues/1397).
+	* Fix a bug where force title setting would be reset on upgrade / update.
+	* Fix warning being thrown in breadcrumbs code.

+* Enhancements:
+	* Removing sitemap transients when updating the plugin, to make sure XML sitemaps always use latest code.
+	* Styling of metaboxes is more in line with WordPress core.
+	* Add new `%%user_description%%` replacement tag.
+	* Add option to remove users with zero posts from the XML sitemap.
+	* Move SEO data on term edit pages to lower on the page, to not interfere with themes.
+	* Code: use WP time constants as introduced in WP 3.5.

+* Other:
+	* Removing html-sitemap shortcode, it'll reappear in WordPress SEO Premium when it actually works.

+= 1.5.5.3 =
+Release Date: August 14th, 2014

+* Bugfixes:
+	* Prevent dying on edit post page for new posts / pages without focus keyword.
+	* Fix replacement of `%%excerpt%%` in snippet preview.

+= 1.5.5.2 =
+Release Date: August 14th, 2014

+* Bugfixes:
+	* Fix wrong SEO Analysis value icon, regression from 1.5.5.1
+* Enhancements:
+ 	* Add role specific removal from XML Author sitemap
+ 	* Add option to exclude user from XML Author sitemap on user profile page

+= 1.5.5.1 =
+Release Date: August 14th, 2014

+* Bugfixes:
+	* Fixed a potential error with `$canonical` not being a string after being filtered.
+	* Fixed more bugs with first paragraph keyword detection.
+	* Fixed bug in saving new opengraph title and images variables in the social settings.
+	* Fixed bug where SEO score incorrectly reported as 'Bad' when no focus keyword set, props [smerriman](https://github.com/smerriman) for finding, props [Jrf](http://profiles.wordpress.org/jrf) for the fix.
+	* Override `woo_title()` output harder than before to remove need for force rewrite with WooThemes themes.

+* Enhancements:
+	* Replace `%%parent_title%%` variable client side through JS.

+* i18n
+	* updated ar, cs_CZ, fr_FR, hr, pl_PL, pt_BR and ru_RU
+	* new .pot file based off of the 1.5.5 version

+= 1.5.5 =
+Release Date: August 12th, 2014

+* Bugfixes:
+	* WP Shortlinks weren't always removed when user did choose to remove them as reported in [issue #1397](https://github.com/Yoast/wordpress-seo/issues/1397), props [Firebird75](https://github.com/Firebird75).
+	* Fixed the way we prevent Jetpack from outputting OpenGraph tags.
+Props [jeherve](https://github.com/jeherve).
+	* Symlinking the plugin should now work.
+Props [crewstyle](https://github.com/crewstyle) and [dannyvankooten](https://github.com/dannyvankooten).
+	* Fix warnings on new site creation multisite as reported in [issue #1368](https://github.com/Yoast/wordpress-seo/issues/1368), props [jrfnl](https://github.com/jrfnl) and [jennybeaumont](https://github.com/jennybeaumont).
+	* Fixed redirect loop which occurred on multi-word search or when search query contained special characters and the 'redirect ugly URL's' option was on, as reported by [inventurblogger](https://github.com/inventurblogger) in [issue #1340](https://github.com/Yoast/wordpress-seo/issues/1340).
+	* Fixed double separators in snippet preview as reported by [GermanKiwi](https://github.com/GermanKiwi) in [issue #1321](https://github.com/Yoast/wordpress-seo/issues/1321), props [Jrf](http://profiles.wordpress.org/jrf).
+	* Fixed slashes in title in snippet preview as reported by [fittedwebdesign](https://github.com/fittedwebdesign) in [issue #1333](https://github.com/Yoast/wordpress-seo/issues/1333), props [Jrf](http://profiles.wordpress.org/jrf).
+	* Fixed re-introduced js compatibility issue with Soliloquy slider as reported by [ajsonnick](https://github.com/ajsonnick) in [issue #1343](https://github.com/Yoast/wordpress-seo/issues/1343), props [Jrf](http://profiles.wordpress.org/jrf).
+	* Fixed a bug where we could do a query in XML Sitemaps even when there were no posts to query for.
+	* If the sitemap is empty, add the homepage URL to make sure it doesn't throw errors in GWT.
+	* Change how we set 404's for non existing sitemap files, as reported in [#1383](https://github.com/Yoast/wordpress-seo/issues/1383) props [Dinglebat](https://github.com/Dinglebat).
+	* Fix issues with conflicting expectations being plugins/theme of the user meta twitter field - url vs twitter id, props [Jrf](http://profiles.wordpress.org/jrf).
+	* Fix how the first paragraph test for the keyword is done after a solid bug report by [squelchdesign](squelchdesign).
+	* Fix how we're handling protocol relative image URLs in the XML sitemap.
+	* Fix page analysis slug test for keywords with special characters.
+	* Properly set "No score" result for posts that have no focus keyword.

+* Enhancements:
+	* Drastically improved performance of snippet preview rendering.
+	* Added Facebook / OpenGraph title input and Google+ title input and image upload field to Social tab.
+	* Added Facebook / OpenGraph title input for the homepage on SEO -> Social settings page.
+	* Changed Facebook / OpenGraph default image and homepage image input fields to use the media uploader.
+	* Added a new title separator feature on the Titles admin page.
+	* Merged the bulk editor pages for titles and descriptions into one menu item "bulk editor".
+	* Added `noimageindex` option to advanced meta robots options.
+	* Bulk editor rights are no longer added for contributors, only for editors and up.
+	* If an archives meta description template has `%%page` variables, show it on page 2 and onwards of archives too.
+	* Add a confirm dialog when resetting setting to default.
+	* Add sorting by publication date in bulk editor as [requested by krogsgard here](https://github.com/Yoast/wordpress-seo/issues/1269).

+* Other:
+	* Remove references to deprecated Video Manual plugin.

 = 1.5.4.2 =
 Release Date: July 16th, 2014